docupotamus/docupotamus/site/docs/presets/preset-classic.md

 A Docusaurus preset that bundles a minimalist design, unified add-on interface, and powerful built-ins.

+Use this when you want to use Docupotamus features, but don't want to maintain the code integrating plugins with your Docusaurus site.

 It provides lightweight, centralized configuration for the following plugins and
 themes: